Can I automate TradingView alerts to place trades on Bybit?

 Can I automate Bybit options trades through TradingView?

-Technically yes, because Bybit's v5 API has an 'option' category.
-In practice most TradingView-to-Bybit automation is for spot and perpetuals, since TradingView charts don't natively stream every option strike.
+In practice, most TradingView-to-Bybit automation via PickMyTrade is for USDT/USDC perpetuals.
+TradingView charts don't natively stream every option strike, so automating options is not recommended.
 Check that your automation tool explicitly supports Bybit options before attempting.

 Is cloud-based automation more reliable than running a Python bot on my own server?